ELF-Lab/OjibweCG/README.md

 Welcome!
 This repository hosts the Ojibwe constraint grammar project.

+## What is this?
 At its core, this project develops two unique grammars for the Ojibwe language: one for morphological disambiguation, and one for syntactic dependency parsing.

 This page is mainly an index to the repository and to the documentation.
-Usage instructions, linguistic background, and developer notes are all in the [`documentation/`](documentation/) folder, as detailed below.
+Linguistic background, usage instructions, and other notes are all in the [`documentation/`](documentation/) folder, as detailed below.

 ## Repository Overview
 Add a list of links to the repository